getstoryteller/storyteller-showcase-ios/README.md

 All of the documentation for our iOS SDK is [available on our website](https://www.getstoryteller.com/documentation/ios/quickstart)

-## App Store

-Our sample app can be downloaded from the [App Store](https://apps.apple.com/md/app/storyteller-showcase/id6470821630) so that you can test out our SDK's features without needing access to a development environment.

-## Sample Apps
+## Showcase Apps

-This repo contains the following sample applications:
+This repo contains 2 samples of the Showcase application:

 - [Main Sample](https://github.com/getstoryteller/storyteller-sample-ios/tree/main/main)
 - [Cocoapods Sample](https://github.com/getstoryteller/storyteller-sample-ios/tree/main/cocoapods)

+## App Store

+Our main Showcase App can be downloaded from the [App Store](https://apps.apple.com/md/app/storyteller-showcase/id6470821630) so that you can test out our SDK's features without needing access to a development environment.

 ## Other Platforms